 Meditation allows you to return to your body and mind as the vessel of your spiritual evolution.
 When you look at your mental health from a holistic perspective, you become aware that you are not just the mind or personality—you are part of a larger collective experience.
 Your healing and health come from greater mental space and sustained emotional balance.
 This is achieved by centering your body and mind.
 You become aware of your spiritual nature and come to understand that you are inextricably connected in all facets of life.

-Mental Health Day is a reminder to create greater awareness and less stigma around these prevalent health issues.
+It's more important than ever to create greater awareness and less stigma around these prevalent health issues.
 Mental health is part of the larger experience of being a healthy human—drawing out our natural resilience.

 If you are overwhelmed or anxious, seek sources to support your emotional well-being—from trusted friends to trusted mental health professionals.
 Remember you are not alone.
 Give yourself permission to know that you are working through challenging times.
 You are here for a reason; when you have engaged the collective participation of mind-body-soul, you begin to have freedom.

 *Editor’s Note: The information in this article is intended for your educational use only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health programs.